fox-squirrels-2013/CHALLENGE-html-and-css/README.md

 * Style your `<header>` and `<nav>` bar to look similar to [this image](nav.png)
 * Style your main content `<div>` to have [two or three columns](http://www.noupe.com/css/9-timeless-3-column-layout-techniques.html).
 * Style the pagination in your footer to look like [this image](pagination.jpeg)
+* Try to add these things to your css to explore and better understand:
+  * Display - block, inline, inline-block
+  * Float
+  * The box model.

 ### Release 3.
 * Add additional html 5 elements to your main content (like article)